2degrees: Expansion

-History

-In 1999, the New Zealand Government auctioned off 3G spectrum radio spectrum licence.
+2degrees has an ongoing network expansion in place, having recently secured financing to further expand its network and roll out a 5G network.
 Rangiaho Everton claimed that the auction breached the Treaty of Waitangi because she believed radio spectrum is taonga and the government has no right to sell it.
 Everton lodged a claim with the Waitangi Tribunal, which was upheld.
 It was not until Labour won the 1999 election that Māori were allocated one of the four 2 GHz 3G spectrum licences at a "discounted price" - it was given, and they were paid $5 million to "develop" it.
 In February 2001, Simon "Tex" Edwards, a former banker, established NZ Communications Limited.
 Later in 2001, NZ Communications received further financial backing from Strive Masiyiwa's Econet Wireless, which Edwards also owns shares, and then a 30% stake from the Hautaki Trust, which is the trading arm of the pan-Maori trust Te Hauarahi Tika.
 In 2007, NZ Communications Ltd began building towers for New Zealand's third mobile network.
 Customers reported seeing "NZ-24" listed in their network settings in areas with towers.

 In June 2008, Trilogy International Partners, which was established in 2005 by Strive Masiyiwa, John Stanton, Bradley Horwitz and others, purchased the 26% stake from Econet Wireless in NZ Communications Ltd.

 In 2009, NZ Communications changed its name to 2degrees and began a roaming deal with Vodafone New Zealand.
 The deal allowed NZ Communications' customers to automatically roam onto Vodafone's 2G network.
 At the time the deal was announced, it was suggested the deal might also be expanded to include roaming on Vodafone's 3G network too, at NZ Communications' request.
 Also in 2009, Trilogy increased its stake from 26% to 52% while the Hautaki Trust stake was reduced from 20% to 13%, and Eric Hertz replaced Mike Reynolds as CEO in July.

 In mid-2009, 2degrees was owned by Trilogy International Partners, a US venture capital firm specializing in mobile networks (58.66%), Communication Venture Partners, a London-based company that invests in telecommunications and related software businesses (27.13%), Te Huarahi Tika Trust (10.17%) and KLR Hong Kong (0.50%).
 In July 2009, General Enterprise Management Services, a Hong Kong-based private equity fund, sold its 25.76 percent shares to Trilogy.